Homeownership has traditionally paid off in Finland

-According to Economist Juho Kostiainen from Nordea, home ownership has been more financially viable than renting a home in the long run even though the monthly expenses are usually a little higher.
 “The costs of owning your home – the interest expenses and the maintenance charge – have mostly been lower than the rent for a similarly sized home.
-The homeowner is building their wealth by paying off their loan and expecting their home to increase in value,” Kostiainen says.
+The homeowner is building their wealth by paying off their loan and waiting for the value of their home to increase,” Juho Kostiainen says.

 You should consider buying your first home when you have a regular income and the necessary amount of savings for applying for a home loan and buying a home.